lwtnn/lwtnn/README.md

 Code Organization
 -----------------

-Code is intentionally organized into only a few files to make it easier to copy into existing packages.
+Code is organized into a low and high level interface.
 The main files are:

- - `Stack` files: contain the low level NN classes, and any code that relies on Eigen.
+ - `Stack` and `Graph` files: contain the low level NN classes, and any code that relies on Eigen.
- - `LightweightNeuralNetwork` files: contain the high-level wrappers, which implement STL (rather than Eigen) interfaces.
+ - `LightweightNeuralNetwork` and `LightweightGraph` files: contain the high-level wrappers, which implement STL (rather than Eigen) interfaces.
 To speed up compilation the header file can be included without including Eigen.
+ - `NNLayerConfig` and `lightweight_network_config` headers: define
- - `NNLayerConfig` header: defines the structures to initialize networks.
+   the structures to initialize the (low and high level) networks.
  - `parse_json` files: contain functions to build the config structures from JSON.